-Ward 7, a very diverse section of the District is distinguished by its leafy streets, single-family homes, transit stations and above all, its greenspace.
+Ward 7 is distinguished by its leafy streets, single-family homes, transit stations and above all, its greenspace.
 It is home to a number of Civil War fort sites that have since been turned into parkland including: Fort Mahan Park, Fort Davis Park, Fort Chaplin Park and Fort Dupont Park, the largest city-owned park in the District.
 Ward 7 is also home to green spaces such as Kenilworth Aquatic Gardens, Watts Branch Park, Anacostia River Park and Kingman Island.

 The neighborhoods of Ward 7 are proud, distinct and numerous.
 Deanwood, situated on the north end of the Ward, is one of the oldest communities in the northeast quadrant, and has a pleasant small-town character with its many wood-frame and brick houses.
 To the south of Deanwood are neighborhoods such as Capitol View, Benning Heights and Marshall Heights, characterized by a variety of single-family homes, duplexes, garden apartments and apartment buildings.
-Further south, neighborhoods including Hillcrest, Dupont Park, Penn Branch and Randle Highlands have a very suburban character, dominated by single-family detached homes with large yards and lawns.
+Further south, neighborhoods including Hillcrest, Dupont Park, Penn Branch, and Randle Highlands have a very suburban character, dominated by single-family detached homes with large yards and lawns.
 Ward 7 also has an extensive waterfront along the Anacostia River, and riverfront neighborhoods have their own unique identities.
-River Terrace, Mayfair and Eastland Gardens abut the east side of the river, while Kingman Park sits to the west.
+River Terrace, Parkside, Mayfair and Eastland Gardens abut the east side of the river, while Kingman Park and Hill East/Reservation 13 sit to the west.